 **Students interested need to sign up in the office to request this as an elective.
 Since the availability for Service Learning opportunities is limited, students also need to make 2 elective requests from one of the groups in the PowerSchool.

 Course Title: Leadership Term: Year Eligibility: 8th grade ONLY

 Prerequisites: Election as an ASB officer or appointment via application and interview.

 Course Description: Leadership is the course available to student leaders elected or appointed to ASB to complete their service to Union Middle School.
 The mission of ASB is to promote and support leadership development and student activities.Students enrolled in this course will earn the principles of ‘service leadership’ and are expected to uphold the highest of behavioral and academic standards.
 This 8th grade class consists of 5 ASB Officers (elected in May) - President, Vice President, Secretary,Treasurer and Activities Commissioner- and 25 students involved in commissions- Dance, Activities, Student Store, Technology, and PR.
 Student leaders will develop as leaders and organize many of the school-wide activities and community service events.
 All members must have a 2.5 GPA (3.0 for Officers)and be a positive role model on campus.
-Applications for the 2013-14 school-year will be available April 25th for Officer candidates and May 7th for Leadership class.

 Course Title: Introduction to Leadership Term: Semester Eligibility: 7th or 8th grade